This article describes the Double-E Infix Expression Parsing Method.

 operator stack: unary negation

-operand stack: identifier a
+operand stack: (AST for) identifier a

 input: plus sign token (+)